Emma Blackery: YouTube

 In 2013, Blackery participated in YouTube's Geek Week, and Grace Helbig featured her in a Not Too Deep podcast the following year.
 She received a Gold Creator Award for having over one million subscribers in 2015, and joined PewDiePie's now-defunct Revelmode network, won on Tom Scott's Game On show, was spotlighted by YouTube as one of 18 #MadeForYou UK YouTubers, and appeared in the Red Bull TV documentary Kings of Content with Louis Cole the following year.
 She expressed her unhappiness with YouTube Rewind after two appearances, and The Guardian cited Blackery as one of three case studies of pressure and YouTube burnout in 2018.
 She since admitted that she "finally stopped chasing that next viral video and [that she's] comfortable making content for [herself]."

 Some of her most-viewed videos are "If Tampon Commercials Were Honest", "The Sims in Real Life", and "If Websites Started Dating".
 Blackery's "My thoughts on Google+" video went viral in 2013, after Tubefilter featured it as the best reaction to a new YouTube comment system.
 Blackery sang it again in November 2018 to celebrate the end of Google+.
 In December 2016, TenEighty included her "YouTube Heros (Parody)" as one of their "Five of the Best: Parody Videos".

+Twitch

+As of 2025, alongside less frequent YouTube videos, Blackery focusses her efforts on her music releases and streams on Twitch.
+On the website, she frequently streams herself talking to viewers in chat, playing live music, or video games, typically Life is Strange and Peggle, and other requests.
+She typically streams twice a week, with updates on her social media platforms.